 In an effort to increase performance on Linux platforms, our engineers have been working on moving Roon from its current Mono runtime environment to Microsoft’s .NET runtime.
-These changes should result in performance improvements for anyone using a Linux Core.
+These changes should result in performance improvements for anyone using a Linux server.

-These improvements will require new dependencies on your system, so it’s important that you prepare your Core before the update is released.
+These improvements will require new dependencies on your system, so it’s important that you prepare your server before the update is released.
 You can also sign up below if you’d like to beta test these changes once you’ve ensured your system meets the new requirements.

 With this change comes some updated dependency requirements for Roon to work.
 The most common problem we’ve found is that libicu needs to be installed, so we recommend installing this ahead of the release.